 As with all of Pivot's full-suspension frames, this Pivot Firebird 29 receives the much-lauded DW-link suspension platform.
 Two things you'll really be looking for in a bike that is sporting nearly 6.5-inches of travel are supple stroke and efficient pedaling and the DW-link provides both in spades.
 You'll find its travel is plush off the top and feels very linear, almost coil-like, with plenty of ramping at the end stroke so you don't blow through the travel while also providing plenty of support to reduce the dreaded mid-stroke wallow.
 This way, you can pedal in a manner that you've never experienced on a 160+ millimeter bike.
-DW-link also affords a fully active suspension, even under braking, and unlike some designs, it doesn't tend to hang up on square-edge hits—allowing you to plow up and over ledgy rock faces and rooty terrain without losing momentum and requiring you to dismount in shame.
-Spring and damping duties are handled by FOX's metric DPX2 shock and join the Phoenix DH-inspired upper and lower links, which are super wide and beefy.
+DW-link also affords a fully active suspension, even under braking, and unlike some designs, it doesn't get hung up on square-edge hits, which allows you to plow up and over ledgy rock faces and rooty terrain without losing momentum and requiring you to dismount in shame.
+Spring and damping duties are handled by FOX's Factory Float X2 shock and join the Phoenix DH-inspired upper and lower links, which are super wide and beefy.
 Also, these beefier linkages tie together the dual-upright swingarm supports, thus adding impressive amounts of frame stiffness and durability.
 Also worth noting is the flip-chip on the upper link doesn't affect the shock rate, so you can dial in the geometry for the riding on tap without having to fiddle with your shock settings.

-- Long-travel 29er that decimates descents, yet still cleans climbs
+- Long-legged 29er that cleans climbs and devours descents

 - Redesigned frame and linkage is remarkably strong and stiff

-- Slack head tube and long reach for confidence at higher speeds
+- Slack head tube and long reach builds confidence on descents

 - 74.5 to 75-degree seat tube angle for optimal climbing position

-- 162mm of hit-taming DW-Link travel that still pedals efficiently
+- 162mm of bump-taming DW-Link suspension still pedals efficiently

 - Super Boost rear spacing accepts both 29in and 27.5+ wheel sizes